- Creating wallets

 Demo

-This demo is a simple blockchain enabled experience that uses our WaaS services, and shows how you can integrate them with your existing auth system (using Auth0 as an example).
+If you would like to see the Bitski WaaS APIs in use today, you can visit our demo page:https://desolaris-demo.bitski.comThis demo is a simple blockchain enabled experience that uses our WaaS services, and shows how you can integrate them with your existing auth system (using Auth0 as an example).
+You can also see the code for this example app here.

 Creating Wallets

-To create a wallet with Bitski, you can use the federated-accounts
+To create a wallet with Bitski, you can use thefederated-accounts

 API: